Jun Matsumoto: Drama

+In 2019, Matsumoto played lead role as Matsuura Takeshirō in the NHK drama special, Eien no Nispa~Hokkaido to Nazuketa Otoko Matsuura Takeshiro~ (永遠のニㇱパ～北海道と名付けた男　松浦武四郎～) which was made to commemorate the 150th anniversary of the naming of Hokkaido.
+In 2026, Matsumoto appeared in another historic series, Song of the Samurai as Katamori Matsudaira.

 Matsumoto plays the lead role in 2023 NHK Taiga drama titled What Will You Do, Ieyasu? (どうする家康), as Tokugawa Ieyasu.
 As his character, he appeared in a cameo role in the first minutes of the last episode of The 13 Lords of the Shogun As part of the promotion for the taiga, Matsumoto and other actors visited Okazaki City in Aichi Prefecture, and Shizuoka City and Hamamatsu City in Shizuoka Prefecture, which are the main setting of the story, in what was called "Tokai Premier Relay".
 He also participated as part of a mounted procession happening for the first time in the Hamamatsu Kite Festival on May 5, 2023.
-This drama marked also the 4th time he appeared alongside Nanako Matsushima, who plays Ieyasu's mother.
+This drama marked also the 4th time he appeared alongside Nanako Matsushima, who plays Ieyasu's mother, following Hana Yori Dango (as his sister), Lucky Seven (as his boss) and "My Neighbor Chikara (as his neighbor).

-A possible appearance of Matsumoto in a Fuji Television drama in July 2025 is uncertain, following the Fuji Television - Masahiro Nakai scandal.
-If accepted, Matsumoto would play a police officer, starring in a Wednesday drama.
+Matsumoto's expected starring role in a Fuji Television Wednesday drama in July 2025 as a police officer was uncertain, following the Fuji Television – Masahiro Nakai scandal.
 It would be the first starring role since the NHK taiga drama "Dosuru Ieyasu" (2023) and the first since obtaining his independence from Starto Entertainment in 2024.
 "It is up to him to decide whether or not he can appear." said a representative from Fuji TV.
+Unfortunately, it never happened.